 Use an online savings account for infrequent expenses

 It’s easy enough to account for monthly expenses like groceries, cable bills and student loans.
 But we often forget to take into account annual expenses — car repairs, home maintenance, property taxes, magazine subscription — that come infrequently or once or twice a year.
 The best way to handle this is to estimate the annual expense and, every week or month, automatically put money into an online savings account earmarked for that purpose.
-INGDirect, for instance, allows you to create up to 20 individual savings accounts.
+Most online banks will allow you to create multiple individual savings accounts.
 Best of all, you can always move money between accounts if, for instance, a big car repair hits and you haven’t yet saved the money.
-At the end of the year, sweep any left over money into your IRA or “rainy” day savings accounts.
+Then, at the end of the year, sweep any left over money into your IRA or “rainy day” savings accounts.

 Be ready, and willing, to switch cell phone and cable carriers